NguyenAndrew/Enzyme-Cucumber-React/README.md

 ## Cucumber Enzyme React App

 This project will show you how to setup Cucumber and Enzyme on a Create React App.
-While you are free to download and use this boilerplate repository, I suggest you follow the instructions below to understand how this project works.
+While you are free to download and use this boilerplate repository, I suggest you follow the instructions below to understand how the setup works.

 ### Instructions